 Fourteen Million indigenous people have been displaced on land by conservation activities.
 Indigenous peoples have lived on their lands for generations and their behaviour has generally been determined by norms rather than written laws and what they have to do to survive.
-Protected area managers are supported (generally) by western NGOs whos behaviour is determined by economics, written laws, idealism and superficial science.
+Protected area managers are supported (generally) by western NGOs whose behaviour is determined by economics, written laws, idealism and superficial science.
 Often poverty is used as a lever to “improve” the lives of primitive peoples.
 Brockington points out:

 “One problem facing antipoverty advocates is the way that poverty is quantified.
 Personal income is the benchmark.
-It seems impossible for economists to understand that people living in the complete absence of money can be far wealthier that their neighbours in close proximity who love at the edge of the local (and global) economy.
+It seems impossible for economists to understand that people living in the complete absence of money can be far wealthier than their neighbours in close proximity who live at the edge of the local (and global) economy.
 Indigenous people earning zero dollars a day, but with balanced protein-rich diets, clean water, protection from the elements, traditional medicines and strong cultures should not be placed beneath or even on a par with people earning a few dollars a week from menial labour but who have short lifespans, bad health, undernourishment, no medicines and a brutish culture”

 Fishermen are a bit like indigenous folk.
 They live, quite literally, at the margins of society, they work irregular hours, have their own social codes, can occasionally be viewed as uncouth, do something most people don’t understand and they are viewed by many as taking something for nothing from a public resource.
 Most conservation organisations appear to find it convenient to ignore the fact that fisherfolk have been working the sea for hundreds or thousands of years (without adding tonnes of pesticide, fertilizer or resorting to GM crops).
-In passing you might like to watch a world renowned fisheries scientist (Ray Hilborn) comparing the ecological impacts of fishing v farming.
+In passing you might like to watch a world-renowned fisheries scientist (Ray Hilborn) comparing the ecological impacts of fishing v farming.
 The differences between them and a landowner are: